ndd21/PHYS281/docs/demo-python-terminal.md

 2
 ```

+!!! note
-> Note: If you're using Python 2 (which is not recommended, but you may come across some old code)
+    If you're using Python 2 (which is not recommended, but you may come across some old code)
-> division of two integers will return an integer based on the result rounded down to the nearest
+    division of two integers will return an integer based on the result rounded down to the nearest
-> integer.
+    integer.

 A couple of other useful operators are: